 You can usually choose from available numbers, or you can port in an existing phone number — even if you originally used that number with a landline.

-Virtual phone systems’ costs can be anywhere from $10-$80 per user per month.
-OpenPhone plans start at $10 per user per month, making them accessible for small businesses and scalable for larger ones.
+Virtual business phone systems’ costs can be anywhere from $10-$80 per user per month.
+OpenPhone plans start at $15 per user per month, making them accessible for small businesses and scalable for larger ones.

 Absolutely.
 With a virtual phone system, you can work from anywhere you can get an internet connection, whether that’s at home, on a flight, or at your dream travel destination.